-AUT02220 | Production | Lec/Lab (8 Credits)
+AUTO2251 | Production | Lec/Lab (8 Credits)

 Practical shop experience in all aspects of automotive repair on customer's vehicle.
 Fundamentals of shop management, repair order writing, parts procurement, and customer relations.
-Principles of NVH (noise, vibration, and harshness) diagnosis, and advanced chassis control systems.

-AUT02230 | Auto Internship | Internship (8 Credits)
+AUTO2510 | Internship | Internship (8 Credits)

-Supervised training in repairing various problems with customer vehicles while working at an automotive repair facility.
-Need department director approval (application must be submitted at least 8 weeks prior to start of the Internship); must follow approved guidelines listed in the internship packet.
-This course can be taken in lieu of AUT02220 Production.
-Prerequisite(s): AUT01210, AUT01220, And AUT01230
+Perform a paid internship at a sponsoring repair facility.
+Work under the supervision of service management.
+Student must secure their own employment.
+A Dunwoody Automotive faculty will oversee the internship.
+Need department director approval and must meet acceptance criteria.
+Application must be submitted at least eight weeks prior to the start of the internship.
+Must follow approved guidelines listed in the internship packet.
+This course can be taken in lieu of AUTO2251 Production.